build-on-aws/content/tutorials/build-a-real-time-asset-tracking-app-with-amazon-location/index.md

 Timestamp value: `${timestamp()}`

 Finally, we need to create a new IAM Role that will give IoT Core Rules Engine permissions to update the Amazon Location Service Tracker resource.
-Click Create new role, give it the name `AssetTrackerIoTRule` and click Create
+Click Create new role, give it the name `AssetTrackerIoTRule` and click **Create**.

 ![AWS IoT Core Console showing configuration of the location action IAM Role](./images/2.7.png)